Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *doing this wouldn't work in the Nether, as Buckets of Water don't work in the Nether*
 * if you have a limited amount of Gravel, and you need to Dig more to collect Flint, put the Gravel in your offhand
 	* *by doing this, you can Dig with a Shovel and place Gravel at the same time*
+* You don't need to hit Chickens after igniting them, [the Fire Damage alone will kill it](https://youtu.be/FV2u8soBkeA?t=702)
 * Lava Lakes tend to spawn underneath Water Lakes
 	* *if you're unable to find a Lava Lake on the surface, try digging near small surface Water Lakes*
 * [Lava Dousing](https://youtu.be/SzNbVxDj-do)